nikgregory/shiny-octo-eureka/adaptivetheme_subtheme/README.txt

   Installation and setup is strait forward, just follow the steps carefully:

+  UPGRADING
+  If you are upgrading from 6.x-1.x you must first remove all the 6.x-1.x files before installing 6.x-2.x.

+  INSALLATION
   1) Copy and paste the included starter subtheme (adaptivetheme_subtheme) to your sites/all/themes folder or where ever you are installing your new subtheme.

+     For multisite installations you can place the base theme in sites/all/themes, and your subtheme can go in sites/mysite.com/themes.

   2) Rename the theme folder and info file to your preferred theme name,